earthly/website/blog/_posts/2022-09-13-bazel-build.md

 Julien's Bazel adoption experience at Open System, much like Oscar's at Netflix, is rooted in understanding the Bazel principles and choosing to adopt them.
 Another common vector for Bazel adoption is just having someone who's X-Google join the company and start trying to recreate Google's internal dev tooling.

-Jens Rantil, while working at Tink, a fintech startup, had this form of introduction to Bazel:
+Jens Rantil[^6], while working at Tink, a fintech startup, had this form of introduction to Bazel:

 {% include bazel/jens.html %}
 The funny story is that we, we essentially had a Googler or a Xoogler, I guess, who briefly joined us for like six months and added a bunch of googly tools.
 He added Kubernetes, and he introduced Prometheus, and he introduced Bazel, and then he kind of disappeared.